happym233/music_genre_classification/README.md

    check the /processed_data there should be data inside (or run tests/test_data_loading)

-3. Open the target model jupyter and modify switch to the root directory
+3. Open the target model jupyter and modify **switch to the root directory** part

     if run it locally, modify it into: